CamoCatX/camocatx.github.io/books/_posts/2021-09-30-AtomicHabits.md

 Atomic Habits will reshape the way you think about progress and success, and give you the tools and strategies you need to transform your habits--whether you are a team looking to win a championship, an organization hoping to redefine an industry, or simply an individual who wishes to quit smoking, lose weight, reduce stress, or achieve any other goal.

 <br>
-### My Comments:
+### My Comment:

 Some books are good, some are exceptional.
 This one was one of the best books that I read last year.
-Highly Recommended, read it with [The Compound Effect](/CompoundEffect) , these two books should be read together.
+It is highly recommended.
+Read it with [The Compound Effect](/CompoundEffect) , these two books should be read together.